jgruberf5/F5APIAprilChallenge/README.md

 $ npm run start
 ```

-Please be aware that the code generation tools used by `npm run build` will require a Java JRE of at least Java 8.
+Please be aware that the code generation tools used by `npm run build` will require a Java JRE of at least Java 8 installed.
+You node version must be
+greater than node 12 as well.

 ## What the test client will need